Australia unveils laws to make Google, Facebook pay for news | DW | 09.12.2020

 The draft legislation will initially apply to Facebook NewsFeed and Google Search, but will be expanded to include other digital platforms as well "if there is sufficient evidence to establish that they give rise to a bargaining power imbalance," Frydenberg said.

-He said that Google was taking 53% of online advertising dollars and Facebook took a 23% share.
+He claimed that for every 100 dollars of online advertising spend, 53 dollars went to Google, and Facebook took 23 dollars.

 Speaking to reporters in Canberra on Tuesday, Frydenberg called the legislation "a huge reform."